Magnetic Resonance Imaging

 |MRI 4040||Principles of MRI Imaging II||4 credits|

 |20 non-credit hours|

-Upon successfully finishing the program, the graduate will receive a transcript and certificate of completion from the Office of Professional Development.
-The graduate will complete and document the ARRT clinical experience requirements to be considered a candidate for hte ARRT post-primary exam in MRI.
+Upon successfully finishing the program, the graduate will receive a transcript and certificate of completion from the ETSU Office of Professional Development.
+The graduate will complete and document the ARRT clinical experience requirements to be considered a candidate for the ARRT post-primary exam in MRI.

-For information related to the application, admission materials, or loan information, please contact:
+For information related to the application, admission materials, or loans, please contact:

 East Tennessee State University

 Johnson City, TN 37614-1701

 Fax: (423) 439-8267

 Shirley J. Cherry, M.B.A., R.T.(R)